 This programme aims to improve the quality and safety of health care services provided to patients undergoing surgery in hospital.
 It focuses on preventing adverse events which can harm patients.

 The Commission has further programmes under development to improve the quality and safety of health and disability services.
 More information on these programmes and other topics can be found in this section.

-Summary of News, Events and Media Releases
+Summary of News, Events, Media Releases, and Blog Entries

 - Serious and Sentinel Events 2011/12